Deathbringer98/NLTK-ChatBot-/README.md

 This project is open to community contributions.
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions in the form of new features, improvements to existing features, bug fixes, or documentation enhancements are all welcome!

 ## Known Issues
 - The weather feature is currently not working.
-This is a work in progress project, and we're actively working on fixing this issue.
+This is a work-in-progress project, and I'm actively working on fixing this issue.
 Contributions to resolve this issue are highly appreciated!

 ## Contact
-For any questions, feedback, or suggestions, please feel free to reach out to us.
+For any questions, feedback, or suggestions, please feel free to reach out to me.

 Thank you for using ChatBot!